Hiking and Yoga in Madeira

 The adventure comes to an end

-After an unforgettable week of adventure and relaxation, enjoy a smooth transfer to the airport, typically scheduled after breakfast to accommodate late morning flights.
+After an unforgettable week of adventure and relaxation, enjoy a smooth transfer back to the airport, typically scheduled after breakfast to accommodate late morning flights.
 For those flying later in the day or extending their stay, a free drop-off in Funchal is included, allowing you the opportunity to explore the vibrant capital of Madeira.
 Funchal is a charming city known for its lush botanical gardens, bustling markets, historic architecture, and beautiful coastal views.
 Your host can assist in arranging luggage storage, giving you the freedom to enjoy the sights before your departure.

 The Area